TS404/AlignStat/README.md

 ```

 ###Details
-This function displays the dissimilarity categories for all characters in the reference alignment.
+The `plot_dissimilarity_matrix` function displays the dissimilarity categories for all characters in the reference alignment.
 This gives a representation of which columns are well agreed upon by the MSAs, and which sequence regions of the reference alignment are split, merged, or shifted.

 ###Example
 ```R